• Skip to primary navigation

 This chocolate cake is easy to make and comes out moist and delicious.
 It uses simple baking ingredients you probably already have on hand and can be made into large rounds or one large rectangle.

 The cream cheese frosting is my favorite part – it’s not too sweet and has a delicious tang that pairs perfectly with the chocolate cake.
-It can also be whipped up in just minutes!
+It can also be made up in just minutes!
 If you love chocolate and cream cheese combo you can totally use this chocolate cream cheese frosting for this cake!
-You can also try these brownies with cream cheese frosting!
+You can also frost this with a whipped cream cheese frosting.

 This chocolate cake recipe is great to have whether you need to make a big chocolate birthday cake or something sweet to bring to a party or special occasion!